ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 #### ETH egress traffic

 Egress is the process of data leaving the local node and being transferred to its peers.
-This panel shows a moment-by-moment snapshot of the amount of data that is leaving the local node, specifically using the eth subprotocol, in units of GB (gigabytes).
+This panel shows a moment-by-moment snapshot of the amount of data that has left the local node, specifically using the eth subprotocol, in units of GB (gigabytes).
 Make sure your dashboard includes the latest version of the eth subprotocol!

 ![The ETH egress traffic panel](/images/docs/grafana/eth-egress-traffic.png)